 As traders, we have to work by percentages, risk to rewards and various other very important metrics to ensure profitability over the long term.
 If we have no access to a dashboard, statistics or education it can be really hard to make changes to our systems and tweak our trading plans.

 The majority of prop firms offer a back end area where you are able to track progress and see a range of stats relevant to your payments and performance.
-If the company doesn’t have any type of educational content or tracking metrics I would recommend staying away and choosing a prop firm that does have better metrics as this is going to make your life much easier in the long term.
+If the company doesn’t have any type of educational content or tracking metrics I would recommend staying away and choosing a prop firmOpens in a new tab.

 8. Fees and Costs